ElectronicWar/midiio-dev/README.txt

- Delphi MIDI I/O components               Version 7.0 XX Month 2010
+ Delphi MIDI I/O components               Version 7.0 28 May 2010
  --------------------------               ---------------------------

 This release incorporates changes neccessary for use with newer